gordonmurray/learn_sysops/README.md

 Chapter 2

-* Create a webserver using the AWS CLI
+* Create a webserver on AWS using the AWS CLI
 * Create a webserver on AWS ECS using the AWS CLI

 Chapter 3